 If a school says that a subject test is merely preferred should I take it?

-It depends.
 If your score is strong, or you know it will be strong, then send it.
 The reverse is true if your score is low.
 Keep in mind that you can always take the subject test but choose not to have your scores sent.
 Within some departments the subject test has minimal impact on the admission decision but serves as a diagnostic tool, revealing to graduate programs what coursework incoming students have mastered.

 What if I can’t afford to take the test?